by Joy Thierry Llewellyn

 GARANT, Robert Ben & Thomas Lennon.
 Writing Movies for Fun and Profit: How We Made a Billion Dollars at the Box Office and You Can, Too!
-A delight to read; an interesting look at Hollywood through the eyes of two men who know it well and take glee in sharing news about the good, the bad, and the ugly.
+A delight to read; a fascinating look at Hollywood through the eyes of two men who know it well and take glee in sharing news about the good, the bad, and the ugly.

 GOLDBERG, Natalie.
 Writing Down the Bones.
 One of several “classics” that I like to reread every year or two.
 I hear her workshops are life-changing for writers.
-Has anyone reading this taken part in one?
+Has anyone participated in one?
 Please share your experience with us.